jsafrane/scratch/storage-tests.md

 * Rework iSCSI server image to be able to run multiple times on a node.

-* Add a new test job that will runn a
+* Add a new test job that will run tests for all volume plugins incl. iSCSI and Ceph.
+This requires multiple changes covered in the chapter below.

-###
+### Extra job for
-* Add new test job that runs all storage tests for all volume plugins, incl. iSCSI and Ceph that don't have native support in GCI / COS.
+* Add new test job that runs all storage tests for all volume plugins, that don't have native support in GCI / COS.
 These tests need:
   * iSCSI and Ceph kernel modules, which are not available on GCI / COS (the usual OS for e2e test).
 	  * ->**Run the tests on Ubuntu.**
   * Client utilities present on the OS.
 These are not available neither on COS or Ubuntu image in e2e tests.